HexorCo/shop-dashboard/README.md

 [-] It is necessary to add to the stores the sending email with the code (Verify Email / Reset Password) [-] You need to add the payment method to the cart

-The code is very chaotic to configure the store go to application -> config.php The code is very chaotic to configure the dashboard go to dasboard -> application -> config.php
+The code is very chaotic to configure the store go to application -> config.php <br>
+The code is very chaotic to configure the dashboard go to dasboard -> application -> config.php

 ![shop](https://github.com/HexorCo/shop-dashboard/assets/97565183/5fba6e4c-fe06-4633-8ee3-e7e132752243)